Evan-Voeltner/SQL_In_Action/README.md

 > ‼️ Make sure to check out the walk-through video on your course portal to see this setup process happening live!

+## Question 11

+It's likely what makes a good airbnb is a combination of year round availablility, the number of reviews, and minimum nights.
+Those with fewer minimum nights make it easier for more people to pass through, leading to more reviews per month, and more reviews overall.
+Those that are available for most of the year additionally will get more reviews, leading it to rank higher in peoples minds.